dubey22rohit/DesignFly/README.md

-#DesignFly
+# DesignFly
 A Custom WordPress theme,suitable to display photographs and writing blogs.

-#Features
+# Features
-It adds a Custom Post Type ##Portfolio and Custom Taxonomy ##Categories.
+It adds a Custom Post Type **Portfolio and Custom Taxonomy Categories**.
 The sidebar is supported.

 It has a settings page from which you can set currency and number of posts to show.